 I recently read at the LitQuake's event for veteran writers, as part of LitCrawl, and was touched by my fellow writer's story.
-He, like many other veterans who have become writers, has seen a big change in his life because of writing.
-It was what helped him transition into the civilian world and cope with his PTSD.
+Like many other veterans who have become writers, he has seen a big change in his life because of writing.
+It was what helped him transition into the civilian world and cope with his post-traumatic stress disorder.

 Riding Horses into the Civilian World